- Dr Ewan Stein

 Recent and forthcoming publications

-Ewan Stein and Elisabeth Kendall eds., Rethinking Jihad, London: IB Tauris (2013)
+Ewan Stein and Elisabeth Kendall eds., Twenty-First Century Jihad, London: IB Tauris (forthcoming 2014)

 "Beyond Arabism vs. sovereignty: relocating ideas in the international relations of the Middle East," Review of International Studies.
 Volume 38 Issue 4 (October 2012).